Atrolide/Atrolide/README.md

 # 💫 About Me:
-👋 My name is Grzegorz and I'm a Computer Science student<br>👀 Looking for my first commercial experience !<br>🌱 I’m currently learning Java<br>
+👋 My name is Grzegorz and I'm a Computer Science student<br>👀 Looking for my first commercial experience !<br>🌱 I’m currently learning Java and SQL<br>

 ## 🌐 Socials: